 Ear tubes are inserted during an outpatient surgical procedure called a myringotomy with tympanostomy tube insertion.
 A myringotomy refers to a small incision made in the ear drum or tympanic membrane, which is most often done under a surgical microscope with a small scalpel.
 If an ear tube is not inserted, the hole would heal and close within a few days.
 To prevent this, an ear tube is placed in the hole to keep it open and allow air to reach the middle ear space (ventilation).

-Most young children require general anesthesia.
-Some older children and adults may also be able to tolerate the procedure with only local anesthetic.
-An incision is made on the ear drum and the fluid behind the ear drum in the middle ear space is suctioned out.
+Most young children as well as some older children and adults require a short general anesthetic.
+Tubes can also be safely placed in the office setting without general anesthesia using a local anesthetic in select younger children1 and most older children and adults.
+A small incision is made in the ear drum and the fluid behind the ear drum in the middle ear space is suctioned out.
 The ear tube is then placed in the opening.
 Ear drops may be administered after the ear tube is placed and may be prescribed for a few days.
-The procedure usually lasts less than 15 minutes and patients recover very quickly.
+The procedure usually lasts less than 15 minutes and patients recover very quickly with little or no pain.

 Adenoidectomy can also help address issues of chronic nasal obstruction, significant snoring, or incessant runny nose that happens even when the child doesn’t have a cold.
 Current research indicates that removing adenoid tissue at the same time as placement of ear tubes for persistent middle-ear fluid can reduce the risk of recurrent ear infections and the need for repeat surgery in children four years and older.